 - Yes, there is a report called Funnel Visualization which helps in getting such data.
 One needs to define a destination goal with funnel steps to obtain Google Analytics data in this particular report.

-- Can filters be applied on real-time data?
+- Can filters be applied to real-time data?
 Also is it possible to automate this process daily?

 - Yes, one can always create a real-time dashboard from Customization > Dashboards with filters.
 The same can be automated using the email option with daily frequency.